-There are two aims of reporting:
+The aims of reporting are:

-The annual report gives subject teachers the opportunity to report on how well pupils are doing in a number of different aspects/topics of their work.

-Teachers will also report at the same time on pupils' behaviour, effort, organisation, achievements and next steps.

-Reports will also comment on progress towards targets set.
+- To give subject teachers the opportunity to report on how well pupils are doing in a number of different aspects/topics of their work. - To give subject teachers to opportunity to report on pupils' behaviour, effort, organisation, achievements and next steps. - To allow teachers to comment on progress towards targets set.